flowinho/flowinho.github.io/_posts/braindump/2019-07-22-please-be-less-ignorant.md

 layout: post
 title: "Want to be a better person?
 Just be less ignorant"
 tags: braindump
+excerpt: "After a long, hot (around 30 degrees celsius) day i grabbed my macbook and headed to the tram station.
+The walk there is kind of a maze since the station is being renovated and most paths are blocked by construction sites.
+I barely missed my tram, so i had to wait a while for the tram to arrive.
+A woman in her early twenties, wearing a summer-themed orange dress approached me and suddenly started to talk to me as if she knew me since forever."
 ---

 After a long, hot (around 30 degrees celsius) day i grabbed my macbook and headed to the tram station.
 The walk there is kind of a maze since the station is being renovated and most paths are blocked by construction sites.
 I barely missed my tram, so i had to wait a while for the tram to arrive.